 link Theming Overview

 jQuery Mobile has a robust theme framework that supports up to 26 sets of toolbar, content, and button colors, called a "swatch".
-The framework comes with five defined themes (swatches "a" to "e") which can be used readily, removed, or overwritten.
+The framework comes with two defined themes A and B (light and dark) which can be used readily, removed, or overwritten.

 link Default Theme Swatch Mapping for Components

 If no theme swatch letter is set at all, the framework uses the "a" swatch (light color in the default theme) for headers and footers.
 All items in containers inherit the swatch from their parent.

 Note that there is also a swatch named "active" (bright blue in the default theme) which is used to indicate an active selected item.
 See the global "Active" state further down this page for more information on the active swatch.

 The page loading dialog and error message don't inherit a swatch theme.
 The loading dialog's overlay defaults to swatch "a" (white in the default theme).
 You can configure those defaults globally.

 link Themes and Swatches

 The theme system separates color and texture from structural styles that define things like padding and dimensions.
 This allows theme colors and textures to be defined once in the stylesheet and to be mixed, matched, and combined to achieve a wide range of visual effects.